 This year’s IGC sponsored charity is One Simple Wish, a non-profit organization empowering individuals to restore hope and happiness to children and young adults impacted by foster care, abuse, and neglect.
 Every year, 500,000 children are impacted by abuse, neglect and trauma and spend time in our nation’s foster care system.
 One Simple Wish uses their wish-granting platform to a make a child’s wish come true – helping each child build important connections, experience new things, and find their passion.

 2022: Erin’s House for Grieving Children

->

-> In 2022, In Great Company will be raising funds to support Erin’s House for Grieving Children.
+In 2022, In Great Company raised funds to support Erin’s House for Grieving Children.
 Erin’s House is a non-profit organization that provides a safe, nurturing, and comfortable environment for children to process their grief.
 They learn how to express their emotions, share their feelings, and grow into compassionate, respectful, and productive young adults.

->

-> 2020 & 2021: The Harriet Tubman Movement
+2020 & 2021: The Harriet Tubman Movement